thedannyliu/Diffusion-Policy/README.md

 ## Conclusions

-### Principal Findings

-This empirical investigation establishes several key insights regarding diffusion-based visuomotor policy learning:
+### Summary of Contributions

+This work presents a comprehensive empirical study of Diffusion Policy through three main contributions:

+**1. Faithful Baseline Reproduction**

-**Reproducibility and Metric Alignment**: We successfully reproduced the DDPM-based Diffusion Policy with UNet architecture on the PushT benchmark, achieving a test score of 0.816 with target coverage of 0.781 and 100% task completion rate.
-This reproduction, aligned with the original evaluation protocol, provides a validated baseline implementation that serves as the foundation for both our Flow Matching extension and real-world deployment.
+We successfully reproduced the DDPM-based Diffusion Policy with UNet architecture on the PushT benchmark, achieving **test score 0.816** with **target coverage 0.781** and 100% success rate.
+This reproduction, aligned with the original evaluation protocol and metrics, provides a validated baseline that served as the foundation for real-world deployment and comparative analysis.

-**Computational Efficiency via Flow Matching**: Building upon our reproduced DDPM baseline, we introduce continuous-time Flow Matching as an alternative training objective using the identical UNet architecture.
-This architectural consistency enables direct comparison, demonstrating that optimal transport-based formulations achieve substantial computational gains (27× inference speedup, 3× training acceleration) while maintaining 98% of DDPM task performance in simulation.
-The Flow Matching extension requires only loss function modification, serving as a drop-in replacement that suggests the discrete-time diffusion framework may be over-parameterized for action-space generation.

-**Observation Modality Requirements**: Real-world deployment reveals that stereo visual observation is not merely beneficial but necessary for reliable visuomotor control, particularly for objects with rotational symmetries.
-Monocular configurations exhibit catastrophic performance degradation (50% success for spherical objects), highlighting the critical role of depth perception in contact-rich manipulation.

-**Geometric Task Complexity**: Cubic object manipulation exhibits higher failure rates (84% vs. 100% success in boundary configurations) compared to spherical objects, attributable to the requirement for precise angular alignment during slot insertion.
-This observation suggests that diffusion policies may benefit from explicit geometric reasoning mechanisms.

-**Hyperparameter Sensitivity**: Flow Matching exhibits marked sensitivity to learning rate selection, with conservative values (5×10⁻⁵) yielding 20% performance improvement over standard DDPM settings (1×10⁻⁴).
-This suggests that the continuous-time formulation requires more careful optimization tuning than its discrete-time counterpart.
+**2. Extensive Real-World Validation**

+We conducted systematic real-world evaluation on a UR10e robotic manipulator performing planar non-prehensile manipulation with custom-designed hardware.
+Key findings:

+- **Stereo vision is essential**: Two-camera configuration achieves 100% success on 32 interior workspace positions for both cube and sphere objects
+- **Monocular observation catastrophically degrades performance**: Single-camera setup drops to 50% success for spheres (vs 100% for stereo)
+- **Robustness to moderate perturbations**: Policy handles gripper appearance changes and limited clutter but degrades under heavy environmental disturbances
+- **Geometric complexity matters**: Cubes require more precise angular alignment than spheres (84% vs 58% success on boundary configurations)

+**3. Flow Matching Efficiency Improvement (Optional)**

+As an additional contribution, we introduce continuous-time Flow Matching as a drop-in replacement for DDPM, using the identical UNet architecture but replacing only the loss function and sampling procedure:

+- Achieves **98% of baseline performance** (0.798 vs 0.816 test score)
+- **27× faster inference** (24ms vs 635ms) enabling real-time control at 40+ Hz
+- **3× faster training** convergence
+- Demonstrates that discrete-time diffusion may be over-parameterized for action-space generation

+**Other Key Findings:**

-**Architectural Constraints**: The convolutional UNet backbone proves effective for both DDPM and Flow Matching objectives, while Transformer-based architectures fail to converge (0.114 test score).
-This architectural dependency warrants further investigation into inductive biases suitable for action-space generation.
+- **Architecture matters**: UNet succeeds for both DDPM and Flow Matching; Transformer fails catastrophically with Flow Matching (0.114 test score)
+- **Hyperparameter sensitivity**: Flow Matching requires careful learning rate tuning (5×10⁻⁵ optimal vs 1×10⁻⁴ default)

 ### Limitations and Future Research Directions